immcantation/shazam/docs/topics/shmulateSeq.md

 Mutations are not introduced to positions in the input `sequence` that contain `.` or `N`.

-With `frequency=TRUE`, the number of mutations introduced is the `floor` of the length of the sequence multiplied by the mutation frequency specified via `numMutations`.
+With `frequency=TRUE`, the number of mutations is calculated according to the probability of mutation at each position.
+For example, if `numMutations=0.05` and the length of the input `sequence` is 100, then the number of mutations will be sampled from a binomial distribution with 100 trials and a probability of 0.05.